Danushan99/Mad_App_Sliit/README.md

 your bottom line.
 With an app, you can set reminders and notifications to keep noshows at bay.
 And even if patients miss their visits, you can reschedule back-to-back appointments straight away to avoid losing money due to an unused time slot

+By developing a medical appointment booking system, clinics can also prevent overlapping appointments.
+They are the bane of all healthcare businesses.
+Double bookings often result from human error, and an automated solution can help prevent them from being made in the first place.